 The course starts with 7 lectures.
 The aim is to introduce some important and thought provoking topics in a stimulating way.
-The lectures are held in the Green lecture hall in the NET building on Tuesdays from 13:00- 1430 There are no practicals in week 1-7, just lectures.
+The lectures are held in thein week 1-7, just lectures.

-Week 1: 7, September Introduction to medical sociology, basic concepts and principles. (lecture Bence Döbrössy)
+Week 1: 16, February Introduction to medical sociology, basic concepts and principles. (lecture Bence Döbrössy)

-Week 2: 14, September Health and illness in society, a historical transformation of mortality and morbidity patterns. (lecture Bence Döbrössy)
+Week 2: 23, February Health and illness in society, a historical transformation of mortality and morbidity patterns. (lecture Bence Döbrössy)